TehMuffinMoo/ibPS/README.md

   Queries a list of threat properties from the TIDE API

 Get-B1TideThreats -Hostname eicar.co
-  Queries a list of threats fromt the TIDE API
+  Queries a list of threats from the TIDE API

 Get-B1TideDataProfile -Name "My Profile"
   Query a list of TIDE Data Profiles with the option to filter by Name